tranphuquy19/ftp-express-server/README.md

 The HTTP server is started at the default port `3000`, and the FTP server is `2121`.
 Remove the "#" character before `PORT=xxxx` in the ".env" file to customize the server port

+Note: on Linux operating system environment, to start the server with port value from 0 - 1023 supperuser permission is required.
+To fix running `sudo node start` or` sudo yarn start`, enter the password if required!

+Attention: Running applications at these ports may conflict with existing OS services

 ### 6.2 Change FTP username and FTP password

 By default, the user logs in to the ftp server with any username and password as "quydeptroai".
 Please edit the file ".env" and re-run server to apply the new username and password!